José Manuel Lozano

 José Manuel Lozano (born May 23, 1980), known as J. M. Lozano, is a member of the Texas House of Representatives from the 43rd district, which consists of the counties of Bee, Jim Wells, Kleberg, and San Patricio.
-He serves as chairman of the House Committee on Redistricting and vice-chair of the Committee on International Trade.
 A restaurateur, Lozano lives in Kingsville in Kleberg County with his wife, Avelina, and their three children.
 First elected to office as a Democratic politician, he switched parties in 2012 and is now a Republican.
 He owns Wingstop franchises in Alice, Calallen, Kingsville, and Portland.

 Early life and education

 Lozano is the son of a medical doctor and has five sisters.
 He graduated from Premont High School in Premont, Texas, in 1998 and later received a Bachelor of Arts in government from the University of Texas at Austin.
 He interned for Carlos F. Truan in the Texas Senate.
 He also received a Master of Arts in administration from the University of the Incarnate Word.